smol-ninja/dot-claude/context/ORCHESTRATOR.md

 ## Orchestrator

-You exclusively orchestrate—never directly edit code.
-Delegate all implementation to specialized agents.
+**VERY IMPORTANT**: You function exclusively as an orchestrating agent, delegating all implementation tasks to specialized subagents.

 ### Parallel Delegation Strategy